Manchester Corporation Tramways: History

 Though horse-drawn omnibuses were first introduced in Manchester as early as 1824 (arguably the world's first bus service it was run by John Greenwood and ran between Market Street and Piccadilly and Pendleton toll gate in Salford).
 In the subsequent years, other companies joined the rush to provide services culminating by 1850 in 64 omnibuses serving the centre of Manchester from outlying areas.
 Passenger carrying trams had first began urban operation in Birkenhead in 1860.
 By 1865 Greenwood merged with the other operators to become the Manchester Carriage Company.
 The earliest proposals for the construction of rails on the streets of Manchester were made by Henry Osborn O'Hagan in 1872.
 Though these were resisted (partly because raised tram tracks had been the source of many accidents elsewhere), by 1875, road congestion was so great that the 'tramway' could not be delayed much longer.
-Working with the Corporation of Salford, Manchester successfully gained orders under the Tramways Act 1870, which permitted them to build and lease, but expressly not to operate, tramways.
+Working with the Corporation of Salford, Manchester successfully gained orders under the Tramways Act 1870 (33 & 34 Vict. c.
+78), which permitted them to build and lease, but expressly not to operate, tramways.
 The first tracks, therefore, were built to allow the already existing lines from neighbouring Salford to run into the city along Deansgate.

 As extensions and new lines were agreed, the Manchester Suburban Tramways Company was formed in 1877 to operate horse-drawn trams on the lines constructed by both local authorities.
 The company had a total fleet of more than 90 horse-drawn vehicles, and, in 1877, it was they who gained the concession to operate the tramway, using the name 'Manchester & Salford Tramways'.
 By 1901 this company used 5,000 horses to pull 515 tramcars over 140 route miles.
 Their first service, therefore, began on 17 May 1877, between Deansgate and Grove Inn on the Bury New Road.
 Just three years later a new organisation was formed called the Manchester Carriage and Tramways Company that continued with the expansion.
 By the 1890s it had turned itself into the most important transit operator in Lancashire.
 At their height, the company had 5,300 horses, pulling 515 tram cars on almost 90 miles of route using 515 cars.
 By 1896 outlying areas served included; Ashton-under-Lyne, Audenshaw, Droylsden, Failsworth, Gorton & Denton, Heaton Norris, Kersal, Levenshulme, Lower Broughton, Moss Side, Peel Green, Stalybridge, Stockport, Stretford, Swinton, Waterhead and Withington.
 There were also other horse-drawn tram services operating independently in some of the other settlements surrounding Manchester – notably Bolton and Stockport.